“If the grass on the other side of the fence is greener, try watering your side.” – Ernie J Zelinski, international best selling author

 Tim Holtz also released several sets of Thinlit dies that work well with the rest of the Village, including the Village Fixer Upper, Village Graveyard, and the Village Christmastime dies.
 These add little embellishments like gravestones and Christmas garlands to your cottages.

 Now for the bad news.
-Most of the Tim Holtz Village dies have been retired.
+All of the Original Tim Holtz Village dies have been retired.
 They made a great starter set for your Putz-style village and I am disappointed that they are no longer readily available.
-You can still find a few dies for sale on various scrap-booking websites and Amazon.
-The links in this blogpost are to the Village dies still available on Amazon as of the time of this post.
-I also occasionally see the dies available on Etsy or Ebay.
+I occasionally see the dies available on Etsy or Ebay.
 Retirement does seem to be common with physical cutting dies.
 Sizzix/Tim Holtz wasn’t the only company making 3-D house dies, and I will cover some of the others in a future blog post.

 Next post, look for the first of my free building patterns!

 2 thoughts on “What A Difference A Fence Makes”